mars-sim/mars-sim/README.md

 [![Language](http://img.shields.io/badge/language-java-brightgreen.svg)](https://www.java.com/)

 # mars-sim
-The Mars Simulation Project is a Java based open source project that simulates the activities of the first generation of settlers on Mars with a higher level of fidelity than computer games.
+The Mars Simulation Project is a Java based open source project that simulates the activities of the first generation of settlers on Mars with a higher level of fidelity than typical PC strategy games.

 ## Modeling and Simulation